 Day 03: Fly to Nepalgunj (50 mins by air) and transfer to hotelWe take the flight to Nepalgunj in the far west of Nepal.
-This one hour's flight is quite remarkable since it traverses the entire length of the Nepal Himalayan west of Kathmandu, with superb views of Langtang, Manaslu, Annapurna and Dhaulagiri and finally to Nepalgunj.
+This one-hour flight is remarkable since it traverses the entire length of the Nepal Himalayan west of Kathmandu, with superb views of Langtang, Manaslu, Annapurna and Dhaulagiri, finally to Nepalgunj.
 Nepalgunj is close to the Indian border and quite warm compared to Kathmandu.
 We check into the hotel, and the rest of the time is free.
-Nepalgunj city lies on the plain of Terai Belt of Nepal, to the southern border with India, to the north of India's Uttar Pradesh state.
+Nepalgunj city lies on the plain of the Terai belt of Nepal, to the southern border with India, to the north of India's Uttar Pradesh state.

-Simikot and Mugu areas are inhabited by Thakuris, one of the caste groups, but they are Hindu practitioners in lower Land and Buddhist practitioners in the higher land and accordingly the Aryan faces to the lowland and Mongolian faces on higher elevation we go.
+Simikot and Mugu areas are inhabited by Thakuris, one of the caste groups.
+Still, they are Hindu practitioners in the Lower Land and Buddhist practitioners in the higher land.
+Accordingly, the Aryan face to the lowland and Mongolian face to the higher elevation we go.
 The area is on the trade route with Tibet, and our trekking route falls on the same old Himalayan trade route following the trail along Humla-Karnali close to the border of Tibet at Hilsa (the borderland to the Nepal side).

 Day 05: Trek to Dharapuri 2,300mA 4 hours trek.